i211534/MERN-lead-generation-bot/README.md

 # Lead Generation Chatbot - Setup & Configuration Guide

-This project provides a customizable lead generation chatbot with a React frontend and Node.js/Express backend.
-The chatbot collects visitor information through an interactive chat interface and securely stores it in a Neon Database (PostgreSQL).
+This project implements a customizable lead generation chatbot with a React frontend and a Node.js/Express backend.
+The bot collects visitor information through a chat interface and stores it in a Neon database.

 ## Project Structure